The Bankrate promise

 If you price your home too high, you might turn off potential buyers from even taking a look at it, says Debreen Oliva of D.O.
 Organize in Saratoga Springs, New York.
-Pricing a home right from the get-go is probably the most important step in the sales process, regardless of whether you sell with or without an agent.
+Pricing a home right from the get-go is probably the most important step in the sale process, regardless of whether you sell with or without an agent.

 To get a sense of your home’s value, consider hiring a professional real estate appraiser.
 You’ll pay about $375 to $450 for an appraiser’s services, according to FixR.com, a home services listing website.

 You can also use property search websites to find information about recently sold properties.
-But be careful of relying too heavily on these sites’ estimates of your home’s value.
+But be careful of relying too heavily on these sites’ estimates of your home’s value, though.
 The values can be inaccurate and might not take into consideration recently sold homes in your area that are similar in age, condition and size to your listing.

 3. Get your home market-ready